 I was about to be so much more; but without having to do more.
 Strangely, it was by doing less!

-I began to teach my clients all about what I was learning about motivation and habit formation.
+While I delved into my own meditation journey and what it meant for me, I began to focus on teaching my clients all about what I was learning about motivation and habit formation.
 You can hold onto motivation, and then carry it with you wherever you go and in whatever you want to accomplish, simply by honoring how your brain works and successfully creating new, healthy habits.
 I was doing it myself…but it took a real eye opener to realize that I was going to have to create even more new habits…habits to keep me healthy and ultimately, alive.

-Healthy habits, and the research behind them, were my savior.
-I learned to perpetuate what I wanted in my life with the development of healthy habits.
-We don’t have to focus so much on our habitual behaviors.
+Healthy habits, and most importantly, a regular, daily meditation practice as well as the research behind it all, were my savior.
+I learned to perpetuate what I wanted in my life with the development of healthy habits that were life changing.
+The coolest thing is, we don’t have to focus so much on our habitual behaviors.
 They just come… they just are…if you can actively create them on your own, you’re not stressed out about what you wish you were doing or how to stay motivated anymore.

 Think about it.
 You don’t stress over or ruminate about your habits.
 Your normal behaviors are just are a part of who you are, something that you do without ever thinking about it…and thus, the runner just runs and the healthy eater just eats…no worries, no stress, just going about your normal day.
 What wonderful news for me and you!
 Stress reduction can be habit forming!